Constrained Deep Networks: Lagrangian Optimization via Log-Barrier Extensions: Method

+Using this inequality in \eqref{duality-gap-supp} yields the following upper bound on the duality gap associated with primal $\ttt^*$ and implicit dual feasible $\lll^*$ for the original inequality-constrained problem:

+This bound yields sub-optimality certificates for feasible solutions of our approximation in \eqref{log-barrier-extension-problem}.
+If the solution $\ttt^*$ that we obtain from our unconstrained problem \eqref{log-barrier-extension-problem} is feasible, i.e., it satisfies constraints $f_i(s^n_{\ttt^*}) \leq 0$, $\forall i, \forall n$, then $\ttt^*$ is $PN/t$-suboptimal for the original inequality constrained problem: ${\cal E}(\ttt^*) - {\cal E}^* \leq PN/t$.
+In deep CNNs, of course, a feasible solution for our approximation may not be unique and is not guaranteed to be a global optimum as ${\cal E}$ and the constraints are not convex.

-From proposition \ref{prop:duality-gap-log-barrier-extension}, the following important fact follows immediately: If the solution $\ttt^*$ that we obtain from unconstrained problem \eqref{log-barrier-extension-problem} is feasible and global, then it is $N/t$-suboptimal for constrained problem \eqref{Constrained-CNN}: ${\cal E}(\ttt^*) - {\cal E}^* \leq N/t$.
+From Proposition \ref{prop:duality-gap-log-barrier-extension}, the following important fact follows immediately: If the solution $\ttt^*$ that we obtain from unconstrained problem \eqref{log-barrier-extension-problem} is feasible and global, then it is $PN/t$-suboptimal for constrained problem \eqref{Constrained-CNN}: ${\cal E}(\ttt^*) - {\cal E}^* \leq PN/t$.

-Finally, we arrive to our constrained CNN learning algorithm, which is fully based on SGD.
 Similarly to the standard log-barrier algorithm, we use a varying parameter $t$.
-We optimize a sequence of losses of the form \eqref{log-barrier-extension-problem} and increase gradually the value $t$ by a factor $\mu$.
+At training time, we optimize a sequence of losses of the form \eqref{log-barrier-extension-problem} and increase gradually the value $t$ by a factor $\mu$.
 The network parameters obtained for the current $t$ and epoch are used as a starting point for the next $t$ and epoch.
-Steps of the proposed constrained CNN learning algorithm are detailed in Algorithm \ref{algo:logbarrier}.
+This effectively ``\emph{raises}'' the barrier over time.
+We can summarize the fundamental differences between our log-barrier extension and a standard penalty function as follows: